You Are Someone New

-Gallery19 in partnership with Pilsen Arts and Community House is excited to present new work by two dynamic artists Juan Fernandez and Antonio Martinez in our Spring exhibition titled “The Nature of Things”.
-Both artists push the boundaries of the photographic medium into a unique perspective that challenges the viewer to think about what they are looking at and the nature of photography.
-Antonio combines cyanotypes with digital photo-grams while Juan creates digital photographs that references portraiture and painting more than landscape photography.
+Gallery19 in partnership with Pilsen Arts and Community House is excited to present new work by artist Andrew Sedgwick Guth in our Fall exhibition titled “You Are Now Someone New”.
+Andrew pushes the boundaries of painting and drawing into a unique perspective that challenges the viewer to think about what they are looking at and the nature of the male gaze and the depiction of Bear culture.

 MEED 4: The Power if Identity